collorg/halfORM/README.md

 By the way, this is the code used in the `Model.ping` method that makes sure the connection is established and attempts a reconnection if it is not.

 That's it!
-You've learn pretty much everything there is to know with `half_orm`.
+You've learn pretty much everything there is to know about `half_orm`.

 # Next: `hop`, the `half_orm` packager